Gavin55555555555555/power-outage-predictor/README.md

 ></iframe>
 Notably, the distribution of power outage durations is heavily skewed to the right.
 Both the mean and median power outage duration are around 700-800 minutes, but there is a large right tail in the distribution.
 This shows that most ordinary power outages are relatively short, however occasionally very extreme power outages occur that last signifcantly longer.

-Here is a graph showing
+Here is a graph showing the number of power outages that occured in each climate region.
 <iframe
   src="plotly_graphs/univariate2.html"
   width="800"